mgutz/dat/README.md

     # back to root and run
     cd ..

+    # create database
+    godo createdb

+    # run tests
     godo test

+    # run benchmarks
     godo bench
 ```

-When it asks your for superuser, that is the superuser needed to create
+When createdb prompst for superuser, enter a super like 'postgres' to create
 the test database.
-On Mac + Postgress.app that is your user name.
+On Mac + Postgress.app user your user name.

 ## TODO

 * more tests
 * hstore query suppport
+* stored procedure support

 ## Inspiration